M.J. Murdock Charitable Trust Innovation & Design Center

 Since the center opened in late 2017, students have used it to help them to solve problems and understand concepts.

-“Through this work,” he said, “students will become leaders with the vision and skills to turn ideas into realities to make positive changes that make life better for all."
+"Through this work," said one of the center's founders, "students will become leaders with the vision and skills to turn ideas into realities to make positive changes that make life better for all."